Azure/AppService/_posts/2022-01-18-ASE-migration-feature-public-preview.md

 An Azure portal experience for migration will be available at the start of February, 2022.
 Be on the lookout for additional announcements.

-If your ASE [isn't supported for migration](https://aka.ms/asemigration#preview-limitations) using the migration tool and your ASE isn't listed under one of the [upcoming supported scenarios](https://aka.ms/asemigration#preview-limitations), you have the option to migrate to ASEv3 manually.
+If your ASE [isn't supported for migration](https://aka.ms/asemigration#preview-limitations) using the migration feature and your ASE isn't listed under one of the [upcoming supported scenarios](https://aka.ms/asemigration#preview-limitations), you have the option to migrate to ASEv3 manually.
 See the [migration alternatives](https://aka.ms/asemigrationalternatives) for more details.